guibouland/Stage_LPHI_2025/Stage_LPHI_2024_Axel/README.md

 # Stage_LPHI_2024

-Done by [Axel de Montgolfier](https://github.com/Axeldmont/) during hi time at the LPHI laboratory in Montpellier University.
+Made by [Axel de Montgolfier](https://github.com/Axeldmont/) during his time at the LPHI lab at the University of Montpellier.
+You can follow the submodule link to see what he has done.
+Our work aims at simplifying its use and providing an example dataset that matches the structures that the subsequent libraries oblige you to follow.

 ---

-First of all, all the videos and frames we used for analysis and segmentation were made using a spinning disk confocal microscope that lightens in red the macrophages and in green the calcium flashes.
-We cut the caudal fin fold of a zebrafish in order to study if there is a connection between the polarization of macrophages and calcium flashes.
+First, all the videos and frames we used for analysis and segmentation were taken using a spinning disk confocal microscope, which illuminates macrophages in red and calcium flashes in green.
+We cut the caudal fin fold of a zebrafish in order to study if there is a correlation between the macrophage polarization and calcium flashes.

-The aim of this project is then to segment the macrophages accurately.
-This segmentation will allow us to layer it on the green channel video to naalyse the calcium flashes of the macrophages we tracked.
+The goal of this project is then to accurately segment the macrophages.
+This segmentation will allow us to superimpose it on the green channel video to analyse the calcium flashes of the macrophages we have tracked.

 ## Installation

 ---

-As my internship was the following of his work, I had to ba acostumed to what he has done during his time at LPHI.
+As my internship was following his work, I had to be acostumed to what he did during his time at LPHI.
 This folder consists of upgrades of the original work available via this [link](https://github.com/Axeldmont/Stage-LPHI-2024).
-It also contains the `Set_up` folder that helps you build the project and your dataset.
+The `mactrack` folder is almost the same, as I only modified the `gettingstarted.py` file in order to run the example we'll talk about later.

-First of all, the packages you will need in order to run this project are available in the `requirements.txt` file.
-For the `numena` library, you must add this class in the  `/home/gbouland/micromamba/envs/sam-env/lib/python3.12/site-packages/numena/io/json.py` file.
-If you didn't set up an environment, find where your `site-packages` folder is stocked and then add the class to the file mentionned before.
+First, the packages you need in order to run this project are available in the `requirements.txt` file.
+For the `numena` library, you need to add this class in the  `/home/gbouland/micromamba/envs/sam-env/lib/python3.12/site-packages/numena/io/json.py` file.
+If you haven't set up an environment, find out where your `site-packages` folder is stored and add the class to the above file.

 ```python
 class Serializable(ABC):